abdelmouheimen/katatennis/README.md

 # katatennis
--This KataTennis application is an application to show the score of two players  match and determine the winner.
+-KataTennis is an application to show the score of two players  match and determine the winner.
 -this application is composed of four main classes:
    &nbsp;&nbsp;&nbsp;   * "Player" : a player of tennis match.
    &nbsp;&nbsp;&nbsp;   * "Match"  : composed of many Sets.